 Approximately half of Americans have some form of gingivitis.
-Dr. Barras offers simple tests to determine your risk for oral cancer (oral HPV) and gum disease.
+Dr. Barras offers simple tests to determine your risk for oral cancer and gum disease.
 Patients simply swish a saline solution in their mouth before spitting into a container, which is then quickly tested.
 Once the results have been determined Dr. Barras can prescribe treatment or make a referral to a medical doctor, if necessary.

 - Change and Clean your Toothbrush

 After each use you should thoroughly rinse your toothbrush and allow it to air dry.
 Covering your brush may actually promote bacteria growth.
 Store your toothbrush in an upright position somewhere clean.
 Toothbrushes should be changed every three to four months to ensure they remain clean and functional.